WMLKalthof/malariaPaper/README.md

 # malariaPaper
 Overview of data locations and scripts for the Kalthof et al. 2023 publication

+R scripts:

+R scripts with variables in the name are the scripts that include the BRT models with the different scenarios

+Visualization scripts are the scripts use for the aggregation of raw BRT model results and the making of the bar charts

+Earth Engine scripts:

 Script to classify and validate the Netherlands: https://code.earthengine.google.com/740a416d964f78acd79969536f530f9e